 The router should apply the changes automatically but if it’s not, go to Administration > Management and click on Reboot Router.

-Once the router is back online, it should be connected to our VPN servers and anything using it will be routed through our service.
+Once the router is back online, it should be connected to our VPN servers automatically and anything using it will be routed through our service.

 Unfortunately, it does not always go to plan!